Francis Tresham: Family and life before 1605

 Author Antonia Fraser suggests that as a young man Francis became "resentful of his father's authority and profligate with his father's money."
 Authors Peter Marshall and Geoffrey Scott describe him as possessing a "somewhat hot-headed nature", while another source calls him a "wild unstayed man".
 The Jesuit priest Oswald Tesimond wrote that he was "a man of sound judgement.
 He knew how to look after himself, but was not much to be trusted".
 While still young he assaulted a man and his pregnant daughter, claiming that their family owed his father money.
 Tresham spent time in prison for this offence.

 On 8 February 1601 he joined the Earl of Essex in open rebellion against the government.
 Essex's aim was to secure his own ambitions, but the Jesuit Henry Garnet described the young men who accompanied him as being interested mostly in furthering the Catholic cause.
-Captured and imprisoned, Tresham appealed to Katherine Howard, but was rebuked.
-His sister, Lady Mounteagle, alerted his cousin John Throckmorton, who turned to "three most honorable parsons and one especiall instrument" for help.
+Captured and imprisoned, Tresham appealed to Katherine Howard, Lady Howard de Walden, but was rebuked.
+His sister, Lady Monteagle, alerted his cousin John Throckmorton, who turned to "three most honorable parsons and one especiall instrument" for help.
 The identity of these individuals is unclear, but Tresham was promised freedom on the condition that over the next three months his father pay £2,100 to William Ayloffe, to "save his lyef attainder in bloode."
 He was released on 21 June.
 The experience did not dissuade him from engaging in further conspiracies; in 1602 and 1603 he was involved in the missions to Catholic Spain made by Thomas Wintour, Anthony Dutton (possibly an alias of Christopher Wright) and Guy Fawkes, later dubbed by the English government as the Spanish Treason.
 However, upon James's accession to the throne, he told Thomas Wintour (secretary to Tresham's brother-in-law William Parker, 4th Baron Monteagle), that he would "stand wholly for the King", and "to have no speech with him of Spain."